bobbingwide/vgc/README.md

 3. Click Activate to use your new theme right away.

 ## Changelog
+# 2.0.0-beta3
+* Fixed: Correct full_width-image subfield name #96
+* Changed: Enable Filter Search heading and default sorting to be seen on mobile #94
+* Changed: Ensure the first and last classes in the product list are adjusted #95

 # 2.0.0-beta2
 * Changed: Revert Sales banner and Popular Categories move #93